 When it comes to obedience and working intelligence, we already know that all Schnauzers scored very well.
 But of course, this is just one dimension of dog IQ.
 Intelligence isn’t all about learning commands.
 In fact, even Coren admits there’s more to it.

 For example, if a Schnauzer doesn’t obey or want to learn a command, it doesn’t mean the dog isn’t smart.
 Just because they don’t obey you, doesn’t mean they don’t understand.
 Many dog breeds are stubborn, independent and/or free-spirited.

 That said, there are three dimensions of dog intelligence.
 The other two are instinctive and adaptive intelligence.
 Both of which, are equally, if not more important than obedience & working intelligence.

 However, obedience & working intelligence is the most objective.
 It’s the one component that we can actually create a “standardized test” while quantifying the results.
-Still, it’s important to know and understand the other dimensions that contribute to a dog’s IQ.
+But even so, it’s important to know and understand the other types of dog intelligence.

 Instinctive intelligence refers to the innate ability or skill that the dog was bred for.
 Back in the old days, people bred dogs for certain jobs or roles in society.
 Whether it’s to move livestock or guard the farm, each dog had a specific working purpose.

 For example, Australian Shepherds are some of the best herding dogs in the world.
 Even with little to virtually no human training and intervention, Aussies will instinctively know how to round up livestock and drive them towards a direction.
 That innate ability is their instinctive intelligence.

 It does not need to be taught, though it may need some guidance.
 And while all Schnauzers have high instinctive intelligence, each size variation has a different instinctive intelligence.